 The underlying data are upward and downward balancing capacity bids which have been submitted by the capacity procurement optimisation function pursuant to Article 33(3) of the EBGL.
-This function is part of the market-based method and is described in more detail in Section Error!
-Reference source not found.
 In general, upward and downward balancing capacity bids are optimised independently, i.e. the demands etc. are not netted ex-ante.
 Note, that sharing of reserves is modelled as a reduction of consumer (TSO) demand by the shared amounts, before the markets are coupled.
 The additional market value of sharing of reserves is therefore based on the avoided costs of procuring according to Article 39(4) of the EBGL and assigned as the consumer surplus.